KXIP vs RR Dream11 Team Prediction Dream11 IPL 2020

 Dream11 Team Prediction

 While KL Rahul will be the one along with Mandeep Singh and Chris Gayle to watch out from Punjab in the batting department, Ben Stokes along with Sanju Samson will hold the key for Rajasthan.
-Also Read - CSK vs KKR Dream11 Team Prediction Dream11 IPL 2020: Captain, Vice-captain, Fantasy Playing Tips, Probable XIs For Today's Chennai Super Kings vs Kolkata Knight Riders T20 Match 49 at Dubai International Cricket Stadium 7.30 PM IST October 29 Thursday
+Also Read - IPL 2020 Match Preview: Delhi Capitals vs Mumbai Indians

 TOSS: The Indian Premier League match toss between Kings XI Punjab vs Rajasthan Royals will take place at 7 PM IST – October 30.